YouTube SEO: How to Optimize Your Channel for Visibility

 Eventually.
 But first, you might want to squeeze more out of your efforts by repurposing your initial videos.

-One way to do that is to create a YouTube Short out of your pieces.
+One way to do that is to create YouTube Shorts out of your videos.

-YouTube is competing with TikTok for market leadership here.
+YouTube is competing with TikTok and Instagram Reels for market leadership here.
 So, they’ve made creating Shorts as easy as possible.
 So much so that it’s a native functionality in the YouTube smartphone app.

 To create a Short, open the YouTube app on your phone and click your profile in the menu at the bottom of the screen.